logo

 1. The plan offers the S&P Index with multiple crediting strategies

-2. Higher Caps, Participation Rates, and Fixed Rate: Caps on the equity indexing strategies are a bummer!
-However, the good thing with the OptiBlend Fixed Indexed Annuity is that it provides higher caps, even for a very popular index like the S&P 500.
+2. Relatively higher caps, participation rates, and fixed rate: OptiBlend Fixed Indexed Annuity provides higher caps, even for a very popular index like the S&P 500.
 Similarly, it also offers higher participation rates than many of its competitors.

 3. No annual contract, mortality & expense, or administrative fees